 Technically, this is a fruitcake, but it's far from the traditional fruitcake.
 Instead of candied fruit, this one uses dried fruits including cranberries, cherries, strawberries, and blueberries for a new taste in each bite.
 Fruited cream cheese frosting is the literal and figurative icing on the cake!

-If you dry your own fruit through the year, this makes a lovely way to enjoy them around the holidays.
+If you dry your own fruit throughout the year, this makes a lovely way to enjoy them around the holidays.
 If you don't dry your own fruit, though, you can browse the bulk bins at the grocery or specialty market for a variety of delicious dried fruit options.
 Most markets sell bags of mixed dried fruits so you don't need to buy individual bags of each fruit.
 If you are allergic to a particular fruit, feel free to omit it and substitute with another.
 You may also substitute the total amount of dried mixed fruits with a single dried fruit.

 - 1/2 cup (1 stick) butter (melted but cooled to room temperature)